aiishaan/goapi/README.md

 ## Requirements

 - Go 1.18+
-- A PostgreSQL or SQL-based database (optional, based on your setup)
+- A PostgreSQL or SQL-based database (optional, based on your setup).

 ## Getting Started.